 Zoning Enforcement

-What is a zoning violation?
+What constitutes a zoning violation?

 Zoning violations are grouped into three main categories: